CatLuong0106/BardTales/README.md

 # BardTales RevolutionUC 2024
-# Winners of RevolutionUC 2024 Best Implementation of an LLM or Other Generative AI Model (CincyTech) and Best Product Market Fit (Center for Entrepreneurship)
+# Winner of RevolutionUC 2024 Best Implementation of an LLM or Other Generative AI Model (CincyTech) and Best Product Market Fit (Center for Entrepreneurship)
 # Setup
 **Deploy the webapp on your local machine using**:
 ```